-Please use the comment box below to address any land use and development issues or priorities not mentioned here, or that you would like to see greater emphasis.
+Please use the comment box below to address any land use and development issues on priorities not mentioned here, or that you would like to see greater emphasis.
 We also encourage you to share why you agreed or disagreed with any of the Future Land Use recommendations above.
+Cap Rental and investor properties in Southeast Dekalb to 15%